tamiespinosa/kickstarter_analysis/README.md

 ### <a name="purpose"></a>Purpose

 The purpose of this repository is to analyze the rate of success of theater crowdfunding projects, more specifically plays, based on their launch date and on their set goals.

+## <a name="Analysis-Challenges"></a>Analysis and Challenges

-This repository contains the analysis of 4113 crowdfunding projects.
+This repository contains the analysis of 1369 theater crowdfunding projects, 1066 of which were for plays, from 19 countries.
+The crowdfunding data was gathered from 2009 to 2017.
 Excel was used to interpret the gathered data.

-## <a name="Analysis-Challenges"></a>Analysis and Challenges

 ### <a name="AnalysisLaunch"></a>Analysis of Outcomes Based on Launch Date